 Please keep a record of the records that you destroy, noting the types of records, date ranges, and the date the records were destroyed.
 Most departments find it useful to create a spreadsheet or Word document in which they can record this information.
 The receipt from Shred-It will not indicate which specific records have been destroyed; rather it will indicate the amount of records (in pounds or number of containers) and the date.
 Keeping a detailed record of what you destroy will provide evidence of consistent records management in the event of an audit or investigation.

 For small volumes of paper that don’t require a 64-gallon Shred-it bin, use a cross-cut or micro-cut shredder.
 These shredders cut paper into tiny squares rather than strips.
 Approved shredders are available through W.B.
 Mason, using your Tufts Marketplace account.
-The shredded paper can be recycled.
+Shredded paper can be recycled.

 To confidentially destroy email messages and their attachments, see Securely Deleting Email in Outlook.